Updated: May 2026

 Will high-yield savings rates keep dropping in 2026?

 Yes, but gradually.
-Additional Federal Reserve rate cuts are anticipated through mid-2026, which means savings rates will decline slowly — potentially dropping from current 4.00–5.00% to 3.50–4.50% by Q3 2026.
+The Fed held rates steady at its April 29 meeting.
+Additional cuts are anticipated later in 2026, which means savings rates will decline slowly — potentially dropping from current 4.00–5.00% to 3.50–4.50% by Q3 2026.
 The gap between high-yield accounts and traditional savings will remain substantial.
-Even at 3.50%, you are still earning nearly 10 times the national average.
+Even at 3.50%, you are still earning nearly 10 times the national average of 0.38%.

 Can I lose money in a high-yield savings account or money market account?

 No, assuming your bank is FDIC-insured.
-Both account types guarantee your principal up to $250,000 per depositor per bank.
+Both account types guarantee your principal up to $250,000 per depositor per institution.
 Even if your bank fails, the FDIC reimburses you.
 The only loss possible is purchasing power loss if inflation exceeds your APY — but that is true of any cash savings.
-You cannot lose actual dollars from your balance.
+You cannot lose actual dollars from your balance at an FDIC-insured institution.

 How long does it take to transfer from high-yield savings to checking?

 Typically 1–3 business days for ACH transfers.
 Most online banks let you initiate transfers 24/7 via mobile app.
-If you transfer Monday morning, expect funds in checking by Tuesday or Wednesday.
 Some banks offer expedited same or next-day transfers for a small fee ($5–10).
+This transfer window is the main practical limitation of HYSAs compared to money market accounts, which allow immediate spending via check or debit card.

 Are online banks safe?
 What if I need to deposit cash?